Your Guide To The Best Pasta Pot (In 2021)

 • The thin metal can dent or warp – be careful

 At 8 quarts, the size is enough for most uses.
 However the strainer insert doesn’t reach the bottom of the pot.
-If you are cooking pasta this means you have less than 8 quarts of room to cook with.
+This means you have less than 8 quarts of room to cook with.
 This does let you use the pasta insert as another steamer.

 If you think that this won’t be big enough for you, the manufacturer has a larger 12 quart alternative.
 If you aren’t sure, the 8 quart is probably big enough!